spsforks/QB64-Wiki/HEX$.md

 ```

-;Example 2:Converting a hexadecimal value to decimal.
+Example 2:Converting a hexadecimal value to decimal.

 ```vb